GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 Elevation data sets are frequently used to communicate the terrain on a map.
 By default, an elevation model will be displayed with a gray colour ramp.
 However, if you don't need the to know the elevation at certain points, you can choose to display the __hillshade__ of the terrain.
 Hillshading will simulate the shadow of the terrain as if it would be exposed to a lightsource.
 In this example, we will use the elevation raster data (.tiff) of Algeria from the Humanitarian Data Exchange platform (humdata.org) To achieve this,

  1. Open the `symbology` tab
  2. Click on `Render type` and select `Hillshade`.
 You will have an option to select the direction of the light.
-Conventionally, the lightsource is positioned in the North-West, so we can keep the default settings.
+Conventionally, the light-source is positioned in the North-West, so we can keep the default settings.
 In some cases with rough terrain, it can be useful to make the Hillshade __Multidirectional__.
  3. The Hillshade will be very dark and cover most of the map.
 We need to make it lighter...

 <!--ADD: Video-->